eslothower/112TermProject/ideas.md

   - Stray humans may wander into the land.
 Safe to say that they probably won't make it back home...
     - A gang of humans could then come into the land and try to fight the animals
     - Add tombstone
+  - Make 2D terrain have height (like hills), instead of birds-eye view.
+Think like Terraria.
+    - Animate the animals jumping from one level to another
+  - Really far-fetched idea: 3D terrain

+## Mutations

+- Double the size (require more food, more water, harder to kill, stronger, slower, etc.)
+- Half the size (require less food, less, water, easier to kill, weaker, faster, etc.)
+- CANNIBALISM
+- If water is present, they just swim happily until they pass away
+- Can only eat certain food
+- Different colors
+  - Red, Blue, Orange sheep
+- Diseased
+  - Maybe signify by making them green?
+  - Can spread the disease
+  - If sick enough, can be ostracized from pack
+  - Fun idea: put a mask on them if they are sick
+- Can get pregnant on their own
+- Can give birth to other kinds of animals
+- Doesn't need food and/or water
+- Dies 3 cycles after being born

 ## Animals